jaydeelew/CompareAI/docs/getting-started/TOOLING_SETUP.md

 # Modern Tooling Setup Guide

-This document describes the modern development tooling configured for CompareAI as part of Phase 1, Week 1, Task 3.
+This document describes the modern development tooling configured for CompareIntel as part of Phase 1, Week 1, Task 3.

 ## Overview